yu4u/kaggle-open-images-2019-instance-segmentation/README.md

 - `train`: train images
 - `train_masks`: train mask images

+Trained models are available from [Kaggle Dataset](https://www.kaggle.com/ren4yu/openimages2019instancesegmentationmodels).
+If you use the trained models, please skip to the 'Test for Layer 0 Classes' section.

 ## Train on Open Images Dataset

 ### Create Dataset for Layer 0 Classes